Hiroreco/enreco-archive/recap-data/chapter2/day5/nodes/calli-c2d5.md

 Mordan soon continued on her usual tasks.
 Building an onsen seemed to calm her down, but alas… a therapist’s job is never done.

 She reopened the stall for Nerissa, who had needed the confidence to confess to Lady Bloodflame.
-Mordan traded Nerissa a rose, which she suggested she give to the Red Knight to prove her feelings.
+Mordan traded Nerissa a rose, which she suggested she give to the Scarlet Knight to prove her feelings.
 It's nothing too fancy.

 Next up is Bijou and her marital troubles with Shiori—and about who would take care of their child, Khaos.
 In fact, the whole family barged in!
 It’s no longer just family counseling… It's a whole child custody case!
 One that overwhelms and frustrates Mordan (who is forced to provide housing for the child) so much that she curses profanities–indirectly–towards her clients!